 Intensive green roofs can be a bit more complex.
 These roofs often feature large plants such as full trees and shrubs and resemble your typical garden or park.
 They require more structural support than extensive or semi-intensive green roofs and tend to cost a bit more.
 Intensive roofs may also require more maintenance down the road.

 Green roofs offer many benefits for communities and individual homeowners, but they are not without their drawbacks.

-Benefits of green roofs
+Pros of green roofs

 Natural habitat – A green roof can provide a natural habitat for local birds and other wildlife.
 If you utilize your green roof to plant a pollinator garden, you could be saving the bees as well!

-Disadvantages of green roofs
+Cons of green roofs

 Maintenance – While extensive green roofs are relatively maintenance-free, they’ll require a bit of pruning and attention as they grow.
 Intensive roofs, however, may require the landscaping expertise of a professional groundskeeper to maintain.

 Potential for leaks – With a roof that absorbs stormwater, leaks are possible.
-It’s important to ensure that when your green roof is installed that there is sufficient drainage and insulation to protect your home below.
+It’s important to ensure that when your green roof is installed there is sufficient drainage and insulation to protect your home below.

 Is a green roof right for you?

 The decision to install a green roof is not one-size-fits-all.
 It’s influenced by a variety of factors such as the local climate, specific building design, and existing local regulations.
 While green roofs present a highly sustainable option with multiple environmental benefits, it’s important to acknowledge their drawbacks, including higher upfront installation costs, ongoing maintenance, and structural considerations.